BobKerns/BobKerns.github.io/_posts/2019-05-10-GOP-Religion-and-Hate.md

 A pamphlet referred to them as "The Oxford Methodists", so Wesley himself adopted the term.
 They became a sort of a church within the Church of England.

 Wesley was invited to the colonies.
-What he started during his time here, became separate & evangelism took aim at natives
+What he started during his time here, became separate & evangelism took aim at natives.

 But Calvinist ideas came, too, with denial of free will.
 Life is as God ordained; sinners are damned, the saved are blessed, end of story.